 Andy: My Dad was there that day.
 I knew he’d be at various points throughout the course, with water and food and moral support.
 But, when I rolled across that finish line, dumped my bike and stood there in a daze, I took off my sunglasses, wiped the dirt out of my eyes, and there he was.
 He was standing right there.
 Right on the other side of the security gate.
 Until that moment, I was 100% game face.
 Eleven hours and 48 minutes of grit and determination was erased and overwhelmed by relief and accomplishment in an epic father-son moment.
 I wept.

 Natalie: And, how about that belt buckle?
 Do you plan to wear that at, say, your next family holiday gathering or work event?

 Andy: It’s in my basement, in a box.
 I’m still not sure if I want to get it framed, wear it around, or hide it so, some day, my son can find it like buried treasure.

 Natalie: Do you think you’ll tackle this race again?
 Or do you have bigger fish to fry?

 Andy: If you asked me back in August, I would have said, “No. Absolutely not.
 I’ll never do this again.”
 Now, two months later, I’m thinking, “can’t wait for next year.”
 There are no bigger fish.

 Last updated on Oct 10, 2019

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Leadville using the map below!